laminas/laminas-db/README.md

-`Zend\Db` is a component that abstract the access to a Database using an object oriented API to build the queries. `Zend\Db` consumes different storage adapters to access different database vendors such as MySQL, PostreSQL, Oracle, IBM DB2, Microsoft Sql Server, PDO, etc.
+`Zend\Db` is a component that abstract the access to a Database using an object oriented API to build the queries. `Zend\Db` consumes different storage adapters to access different database vendors such as MySQL, PostgreSQL, Oracle, IBM DB2, Microsoft Sql Server, PDO, etc.